Layout spacing systems

 User Interface (UI) systems must prioritize layout spacing for both aesthetic and functional purposes.
 A well-designed UI system might include:

-• Component Spacing: Buttons, cards, and form fields are spaced according to a grid system, ensuring ease of interaction.
+• Component Spacing: Buttons, cards, and form fields are spaced according to a Grid System, ensuring ease of interaction.

 • Responsive Breakpoints: Specific styles triggered at set screen widths.
 For instance, breaking a navigation bar from horizontal to vertical at 768 pixels improves mobile usability.